Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

-Figure~\ref{fig:figure3}b shows a representative morphological evolution during dewetting.
-It is obtained by a MPF simulation with the idealized initial configuration shown in Fig.~\ref{fig:figure2}b.
-A relatively large $r^{\rm 3D}$ is chosen to ensure film rupture.
-SSD initiates at junctions, confirming seminal equilibrium considerations \cite{Srolovitz1986}, other recent simulations \cite{MUKHERJEE2022111076}, and predictions discussed above.
-Additionally, a detailed account of the dynamics at GB junctions is obtained, accurately capturing morphological evolution, including the formation and growth of non-trivial opening holes.
-At intermediate stages, as in 2D, grains detach from neighbors and evolve into single-crystalline patches.
+Figure~\ref{fig:figure3}b illustrates the morphological evolution during dewetting described by MPF simulations, considering an idealized initial configuration as in Fig.~\ref{fig:figure2}b and a relatively large $r^{\rm 3D}$ to ensure film rupture.
+SSD initiates at junctions, confirming seminal equilibrium considerations \cite{Srolovitz1986}, other recent simulations \cite{MUKHERJEE2022111076}, and quantitative predictions discussed above.
+Additionally, a detailed account of the dynamics at GB junctions is obtained, including the formation and growth of non-trivial opening holes.
+At intermediate stages, grains detach from neighbors and evolve into single-crystalline patches.
 A similar qualitative behavior, enriched by additional features, emerges at larger aspect ratios; see Fig.~\ref{fig:figure3}c.
-Breakup initiates at triple junctions and rapidly follows at grain boundaries.
-When the grains detach completely from each other, the dynamics converge to the one expected for a single crystalline patch.
+Importantly, breakup is found to initiates at triple junctions and rapidly propagates along grain boundaries, forming multiple contact points.
+When the grains detach completely from each other, the dynamics reduces to single-crystalline SSD.
 A rim forms at the edges (see also Fig.~\ref{fig:figure3}a for $r^{\rm 3D}=16$).
-For the considered aspect ratio, a breakup at the center of the patch is obtained, resembling a classical feature of SSD of single-crystalline patches~ \cite{YeADVMAT2011, JiangACTAM2012, NaffoutiSCIADV2017}.
+For the considered aspect ratio, a breakup at the center of the patch is obtained, resembling a classical feature of single-crystalline SSD~ \cite{YeADVMAT2011, JiangACTAM2012, NaffoutiSCIADV2017}.
 A semi-toroidal shape forms and, driven by curvature gradients, evolves until the central hole eventually closes.